 “With Tropical Storm Isaias in August, we once again experienced an unacceptable response from utility companies.
 As a result, we are doing everything we can to make sure New Yorkers are compensated.” -Governor Cuomo, January press release

-Conclusion: Avoiding Penalties and Safeguarding the Grid through Innovation
+Avoiding Penalties & Safeguarding the Grid through Innovation

 Whether in California or New York, the threat posed by extreme weather isn’t merely reputational or financial - it’s existential.

 Fundamentally, utility providers face challenges in managing work, data, and documentation.

 They need accurate information, clear communication, and streamlined field operations.

 Utilities in New York can utilize the same solutions that are useful in California and Texas to improve incident and outage monitoring, coordinate work crews, and ensure proper FEMA documentation and regulatory compliance:

 - Field operations software (work, asset, and incident management)

 As utilities face more severe penalties, scrutiny, and extreme weather across the country, utility professionals can’t settle for the status quo.